In this article, learn what an ice burn is, what the symptoms and causes are, and how to treat ice burns.

 - Soak the affected area in warm, not hot, water for 20 minutes.
 Repeat this process if needed, with a 20-minute break between each soak.

-- Apply blankets or warm compresses, as well as the warm-water soaks.
+- Apply a blanket or warm compress, as well as the warm-water soaks.

 When to see a doctor about your ice burn